UWNETLAB/Nate/README.md

 <a href="https://uwaterloo.ca/networks-lab/"><img src="http://www.johnmclevey.com/assets/img/logo.png" width="125"  align="right" /></a>

-# Nate (Network Analysis + Text)
+# nate (Network Analysis + Text)

 *Research at the intersection of **social network analysis** and applied **natural language processing**.*

-`Nate` is a Python package designed and developed by [NETLAB](https://uwaterloo.ca/networks-lab/) at the [University of Waterloo](https://uwaterloo.ca/).
+`nate` is a Python package designed and developed by [NETLAB](https://uwaterloo.ca/networks-lab/) at the [University of Waterloo](https://uwaterloo.ca/).
 It is designed to facilitate research at the intersection of social network analysis / network science and applied natural language processing.
 It scales efficiently for large and complex datasets.

-`Nate` offers functionality for seamlessly connecting state-of-the-art machine learning models used in natural language processing workflows using [`spacy`](https://github.com/explosion/spaCy) with network analysis workflows using packages such as [`networkx`](https://networkx.github.io/), [`igraph`](https://igraph.org/python/) for Python, and [`graph-tool`](https://graph-tool.skewed.de/). `Nate` has carefully-designed data structures that connect these two types of research workflows, and offers a set of tools for quickly producing descriptive reports and visualizations.
+`nate` offers functionality for seamlessly connecting state-of-the-art machine learning models used in natural language processing workflows using [`spacy`](https://github.com/explosion/spaCy) with network analysis workflows using packages such as [`networkx`](https://networkx.github.io/), [`igraph`](https://igraph.org/python/) for Python, and [`graph-tool`](https://graph-tool.skewed.de/). `nate` has carefully-designed data structures that connect these two types of research workflows, and offers a set of tools for quickly producing descriptive reports and visualizations.

 # Installation

 ## pip

-In the very near future, you will be able to install the most recent stable version of `Nate` with pip.
+In the very near future, you will be able to install the most recent stable version of `nate` with pip.

-`pip install Nate`
+`pip install nate`

 ## Github

 If you want access to the most recent development version of `nalanna`, you can install it from the source code in this repository.

-`git clone https://github.com/UWNETLAB/Nate.git && cd Nate && pip install .`
+`git clone https://github.com/UWNETLAB/nate.git && cd nate && pip install .`

 # Documentation